swansonk14/chemfunc/README.md

-# chem_utils
+# Chem Utils

-Useful functions for working with small molecules.
+Useful scripts and functions for working with small molecules.

 ## Installation